fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-CustomMetrics configures custom metrics OTEL pipelines, which will send data to the controller prometheus.
+CustomMetrics configures custom metrics OTel pipelines, which will send data to the controller Prometheus.
-Key in this map refers to OTEL pipeline name.
+Key in this map refers to OTel pipeline name.
 Prefixing pipeline name with `metrics/` is optional, as all the components and pipeline names would be normalized.
 By default `kubeletstats` custom metrics is added, which can be overwritten.